ICS491TeamLucio/lucio.github.io/index.md

 The [config](https://github.com/uhpool/UHPool/tree/master/config) directory is intended to hold settings files.
 The repository contains one file: [config/settings.development.json](https://github.com/uhpool/UHPool/blob/master/config/settings.development.json).

 The [.gitignore](https://github.com/uhpool/UHPool/blob/master/.gitignore) file prevents a file named settings.production.json from being committed to the repository.
 So, if you are deploying the application, you can put settings in a file named settings.production.json and it will not be committed.
-If commited people trying to use your work or pulling your files will suffer dearly.
+If committed people trying to use your work or pulling your files will suffer dearly.

 UHPool checks on startup to see if it has an empty database in [initialize-database.js](https://github.com/uhpool/UHPool/blob/master/app/imports/startup/server/initialize-database.js), and if so, loads the file specified in the configuration file, such as [settings.development.json](https://github.com/uhpool/UHPool/blob/master/config/settings.development.json).
 For development purposes, a sample initialization for this database is in [initial-collection-data.json](https://github.com/uhpool/UHPool/blob/master/app/private/database/initial-collection-data.json).
-10 points if you can guess where all of these names come from for the profile collection.
+10 points if you can guess where these names come from for the profile collection.

 ### Quality Assurance